Wed. 4/16/14, day 106 with 259 days remaining in 2014

 Good Morning Lenders.
 The text that follows is only a partial 'thumbnail’ of what appears in our publication Daily Economic Insights.
 Please see the instructions below if you would like a free trial subscription.

-The delivery rate (DR-the basis for most fixed rate home loans) opened the trading session at 4.08% this morning.
-We are poised to close the week with a 1/8% rise for home loan rates.
+The delivery rate (DR-the basis for most fixed rate home loans) opened the trading session at 3.88% this morning, just like yesterday morning.
 What is really driving the mortgage-backed securities market, which is what drives the DR (and home loan rates), and where are they likely to head from here?
-You can either read about it this morning in our Daily Edition of Economic Insights 2013, or wait until after the fact to find out, so… Stay tuned.
+You can either read about it this morning in our Daily Edition of Economic Insights 2014, or wait until after the fact to find out, so… Stay tuned.

-For a 2-week FREE "trial subscription" of our newsletter"Daily Economic Insights" just Click Here.
+For 2-week FREE "trial subscription" of our newsletter"Daily Economic Insights" just Click Here.

 NOTE: WE DO NOT SEND TRIAL SUBSCRIPTIONS TO ANY OF THE FREE WEB BASED EMAIL ADDRESSES, plus this is a one-time offer only.